micttyoid/ludo_game/docs/rules.md

 **Example: _Rule of Six_**

-If a player makes six, a first or a second time in its turn, and all player's pawn(s) on square and Doubled(s) cannot forward since the number of squares before its Destination is less than six for each pawn on square and the number of square before its Destination is less than three for each Doubled, and the player's Base is  empty, **none** of the players pawn(s) on square and Doubled(s) is **forwardable**.
-Therefore, the player takes the third(last) roll.
+If a player makes six, a second time in its turn, and all player's pawn(s) on square and Doubled(s) cannot forward since the number of squares before its Destination is less than six for each pawn on square and the number of square before its Destination is less than three for each Doubled, and the player's Base is  empty, **none** of the players pawn(s) on square and Doubled(s) is **forwardable**.
+Therefore, the player takes the last roll.

 ## The Rule of Six